Reference · Receiving record

 What should a receiving record include?

-For each item or handling unit: what the label said, the quantity, the door, the exact capture time, and an image of the item as it arrived.
+For each pallet or handling unit: what the label said, the quantity, the door, the exact capture time, and an image of it as it arrived.
 The timestamp should be set by the capture device and never edited afterward, so the record is tamper-evident and holds up when a customer, an auditor, or a carrier asks.